 The foundation for the pavement is a natural subgrade and it is also called an embankment.
-It is simply a natural ground surface containing all kind of materials only but compacted to some extent so that remaining layers can be levelled on top of it.
+It is simply a natural ground surface containing all kind of materials only but compacted to some extent so that the remaining layers can be levelled on top of it.

 The top 300mm of natural subgrade can be considered as the compacted subgrade.
 It is mostly filled with soil and boulders of different types and is compacted to a greater extent for supporting the remaining layers.
-The entire load coming onto the pavement is distributed to this layer, hence need higher compaction.
+The entire load coming onto the pavement is distributed to this layer, hence needing higher compaction.

 The subbase layer is generally between 100 to 300mm in range.
 40 mm grade aggregate chips are laid and rolled to the required compaction in the dry state.